derrekbertrand/alt-5e-resources/campaign_settings/src/hyrule-fantasy-phb/ch1_Characters.md

 ## Languages of Hyrule

-The land of Hyrule and the other realms of the goddesses share common languages, but these differ from stock DnD in many ways see the below reference for standard languages in the realms of the godesses.
+The land of Hyrule and the other realms of the goddesses share common languages, but these differ from stock DnD in many ways see the below reference for standard languages in the realms of the goddesses.

 **Common:**
 This is the common tongue of the realm, generally spoken by human races.
 Other races may also use this language to communicate, and probably learned it from the humans.